 On June 12, 2012, the Superior Court ruled that the District did not currently comply with the requirements of the Stull Act with respect to student progress towards State and local standards and teacher evaluations.
 The District entered into separate agreements with the UTLA and AALA (collectively, the "Stull Act Agreements") regarding the implementation of evaluation procedures for certificated employees.
 Pursuant to the Stull Act Agreements, the District must measure student growth and progress using State-adopted, criterion-referenced student testing results under the California State Testing program.
 The District, UTLA and AALA are implementing the statutory requirements identified by the Superior Court and the Stull Act Agreements.
 On June 18, 2013, UTLA filed a charge with the Public Employee Relations Board ("PERB") which alleged that the District unilaterally implemented a four-level evaluation rating policy.
-The District has denied this allegation.
-The PERB is expected to consider this matter in June 2014.
+In June 2014, the District and UTLA presented the matter to the PERB for consideration.
+The District expects the PERB to rule on this matter in fall 2014.